cvkulkarnidev/llama.cpp/README.md

 Android Studio starter app for running **Gemma 4 E2B GGUF** locally through `llama.cpp`.

-The app is intentionally backend-pluggable:
+The app is configured for the Samsung S24 Exynos path:

 - CPU works on normal Android ARM64 builds.
-- GPU can work when `llama.cpp` is built with Vulkan or OpenCL support and the device driver is compatible.
+- Vulkan GPU is enabled in the Android native build with `-DGGML_VULKAN=ON`.
-- NPU is experimental and mostly Snapdragon/QNN/Hexagon-specific.
-It is not a generic Android feature.
+- NPU/QNN is not exposed for Exynos because it is mostly Snapdragon/QNN/Hexagon-specific.

 ## Best Existing Apps To Try First